Force over Distance: Faster than Light

 It’s really really cute.

-“Yeah,” Matt says, still looking down the corridor.
+“Yeah.”
+Matt eyes the length of the corridor.
 “I know you guys have your own structure going.”

-Dr. Rush rounds the corner, moving pretty good with his machine-shop crutches.
+Dr. Rush rounds a distant corner, moving pretty good with his machine-shop crutches.
 He’s got the colonel in tow, which is turning into a usual thing.
-Young is carrying Rush’s laptop.
-And what looks like a bottle of TJ’s home made electrolytes.
+Young carries Rush’s laptop and a bottle of TJ’s homemade electrolytes.
 He’s got a hand to his head, and looks a little worse for wear.

-Chloe’s entire body tenses.
+Chloe tenses.
 Her chin tips up.
 “Ugh.
-They’re always together now,” she says.
+They’re always together now.”

-“Well,” Matt says, “we’ve got that new dual escort policy, so that’s probably why.”
+“Well, we’ve got that new dual escort policy.
+That’s probably why.”

 “Oh yeah,” Chloe says softly.
 “Still, I thought maybe it would be Greer.”